-VOL. XCVIII 2013-2014
+VOL. XCIX 2014-2015

 Southern Methodist University publishes a complete bulletin every two years.
-The undergraduate catalog and the Cox, Dedman Law, Hart eCenter and Simmons graduate catalogs are updated annually.
-The Dedman College, Lyle, Meadows and Perkins graduate catalogs are updated biennially.
+The undergraduate catalog and the Cox, Dedman Law and Simmons graduate catalogs are updated annually.
+The Dedman College, Hart eCenter, Lyle, Meadows and Perkins graduate catalogs are updated biennially.
 The following catalogs constitute the General Bulletin of the University: